Hamhunter23/verifi-data-agent/README.md

 *   **Query:** "Fetch crypto_price for fetch-ai vs_currency=gbp"
 *   **Query:** "current price of solana in usd"

-## Important Note on CrewAI and ASI1 LLM

-*   **This Project & CrewAI:** The `VerifiableDataAgent` as implemented here is a standalone uAgent and does **not** use the CrewAI framework.
-CrewAI is a separate tool for orchestrating multiple collaborating agents.
-If your hackathon goal involves CrewAI, you would typically design your agents and their tasks within the CrewAI structure, potentially using an agent like this one as a specialized "tool" within a CrewAI setup.
-*   **ASI1 LLM:** This refers to Fetch.ai's Web3-native LLM.
-For the demo, `demo_client.py` simulates a user interacting via an ASI1-mini like interface.
-The `VerifiableDataAgent` itself uses Google Gemini for its NLU.
-The overall system is designed to be compatible with an ASI1-mini front-end.

-## Exposed Protocols on Agentverse (by `VerifiableDataAgent`)

-*   `VerifiableDataChatProtocol` (version 1.2): For chat interactions.
-*   `VerifiableDataQuotaProtocol` (version 0.1.0): Rate limiting for direct requests.
-*   `VerifiableDataHealthProtocol` (version 0.1.0): For agent health checks.

 ## Troubleshooting

 *   **Check Logs**: Both `main_agent.py` and `demo_client.py` print logs.